-Established in 2004, LifeCell is India’s leading provider of preventive healthcare services, including stem cell banking and diagnostic testing.
-Its BabyCord program is one of the world’s largest umbilical cord blood banks, with 50,000+ parents preserving newborn stem cells each year and 270,000 units cryopreserved.
+LifeCell is India’s largest cord blood bank, offering stem cell banking services and diagnostic testing.
+Established in 2004, its BabyCord program is one of the largest cord blood banking programs in the region, with 50,000+ parents preserving newborn stem cells each year and 375,000 units cryopreserved.

 In this interview, we discuss LifeCell’s stem cell banking program, the company’s rapid growth, and cord blood market dynamics within India.

-Interview with Mayur Abhaya, CEO & MD of LifeCell
+Interview with Mayur Srisrimal, CEO & MD of LifeCell

 Cade Hildreth: What year was LifeCell founded?

 Mayur Srisrimal: LifeCell was founded in 2004, making it India’s first private stem cell bank.
 It remains the largest stem cell bank in the country today.
 India currently has a population of 1.34 billion people and a fertility rate of 2.4 births per woman, making it important to provide high-quality stem cell banking services for newborns.